Lauren Handel ZanderCo-founder and Chairwoman of Handel Group

 Lauren Handel Zander is the co-founder and chairwoman of Handel Group, an international corporate consulting and life coaching company.
-Her coaching methodology, The Handel Method®, is taught at over 35 universities and institutes of learning around the world, including at MIT, Stanford Graduate School of Business, NYU, and the New York City public school system.
-Lauren is also the author of Maybe It’s You: Cut the Crap, Face Your Fears, Love Your Life (published by Hachette Book Group, April 2017), a no-nonsense, practical manual that helps readers figure out not just what they want out of life but how to actually get there.
-She has spent over 20 years coaching thousands of private and corporate clients, including executives at Vogue, BASF, and AOL.
-Lauren has been a featured expert in the New York Times, BBC, Forbes, Women’s Health, Dr. Oz, and Marie Claire, and she is a regular contributor to Business Week and the Huffington Post.
-Schedule a consultation to learn more about coaching.
+Her coaching methodology, The Handel Method®, is taught at over 35 universities and institutes of learning around the world, including MIT, the Stanford Graduate School of Business, NYU, and the New York City public school system.
+She currently lives in South Salem, New York, has her bachelor's in environmental studies from George Washington University, and is the author of Maybe It's You: Cut the Crap, Face Your Fears, Love Your Life.
+Handel Zander has spent over 20 years coaching thousands of private and corporate clients, including executives at Vogue, BASF, and AOL.
+She has been a featured expert in the New York Times, BBC, Forbes, Women’s Health, Dr. Oz, and Marie Claire, and is a regular contributor to Business Week and the Huffington Post.

 Connect with Lauren Handel Zander